shuvoooo/shuvoooo/README.md

 ### 👋 Hey, I'm Shuvo

-I'm a **DevOps Engineer** at [Texon Limited](https://texon.com) by day — wiring up container clusters, writing pipelines that don't wake me at 3am, and shipping ML APIs to production.
+I'm a **DevOps Engineer** by day — wiring up container clusters, writing pipelines that don't wake me at 3am, and shipping ML APIs to production.
 I've been writing code since I was a teenager and never really stopped.

 I live in the terminal.
 My morning starts with `kubectl`, my afternoon involves `terraform plan`, and my evenings are often spent building things nobody asked for but felt necessary.
 Most of my serious work is in private repos — what you see here is just the surface.

 ```
-📍 Dhaka, Bangladesh   🏢 Texon Limited   ⚡ 8,637 commits since 2015   🔥 58-day streak
+📍 Dhaka, Bangladesh   ⚡ 8,637 commits since 2015   🔥 58-day streak
 ```

 ---